Trump says Supreme Court list is down to 5 people, announcement coming Friday or Saturday

 “No matter how great this person is, they will not like the person,” the president said.

-Meanwhile, Trump said Republicans have “a tremendous amount of time” and he thinks “it should be voted on and done before the election.”
+Meanwhile, Trump said Republicans have “a tremendous amount of time” to confirm a new Supreme Court justice before Election Day.

 “I think it would be good for the Republican Party and good for everyone,” he said.